 Team USA -- gold medalists at 2012's London Olympics -- lost by a score of 4-3 after a tense penalty shootout after overtime ended with the teams tied 1-1.

-Solo was clearly upset after the loss, offering another comment on the game.
+Solo was clearly upset after the loss, offering another comment

 "I've won and lost a lot of games in my career.
 And not all wins have been pretty.
 Sometimes it’s just finding a way to win that matters the most and tonight Sweden found a way to beat us," she explained.
 "Nevertheless, I am so proud of the way we played tonight, our fight, our heart, and the skill we showed.
 Things don’t always go the way you want them to.
 Such is life, and such is sport."